-- the Call Document outlines the: - background, objectives, scope, activities that can be funded and the expected results (sections 1 and 2) - timetable and available budget (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11) - the MGA Model Grant Agreement contains: - detailed information on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).
+- the Call Document outlines the: - background, objectives, scope, activities that can be funded and the expected results (sections 1 and 2) - timetable and available budget (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11) - the MGA Model Grant Agreement contains:

-Regulation (EU) 2021/690 of the European Parliament and of the Council of 28 April 2021 establishing a programme for the internal market, competitiveness of enterprises, including small and medium-sized enterprises, the area of plants, animals, food and feed, and European statistics (Single Market Programme) (OJ L 153, 3.5.2021, p.
+1 Regulation (EU) 2021/690 of the European Parliament and of the Council of 28 April 2021 establishing a programme for the internal market, competitiveness of enterprises, including small and mediumsized enterprises, the area of plants, animals, food and feed, and European statistics (Single Market Programme) (OJ L 153, 3.5.2021, p.
 1-47).

-Commission Implementing Decision C(2021)3046 final of 06.05.2021 concerning the adoption of the work programme for [2021-2024] and the financing decision for the implementation of the Programme for Single Market, competitiveness of enterprises, including small and medium sized enterprises, and European Statistics- Annex 1.
+2 Annex 1 of Commission Implementing Decision C(2021)3046 final of 06.05.2021 concerning the adoption of the work programme for [2021-2024] and the financing decision for the implementation of the Programme for Single Market, competitiveness of enterprises, including small and medium sized enterprises, and European Statistics, as amended by Commission Implementing Decision C(2021)6940 of 29.9.2021.